Bolivia votes in elections expected to empower the right wing for first time in decades

 The right-wing opposition candidates bill the race as a chance to chart a new destiny for Bolivia.
 But both front-runners, Doria Medina and Quiroga, have served in past neoliberal governments and ran for president three times before — losing at least twice to Morales.

-A election day ban on the use of all but authorized vehicles left the streets of La Paz and neighboring El Alto eerily empty on Sunday, reflecting the somber mood.
-The government has also imposed a dry law forbidding the sale of alcohol and reported arresting hundreds of violators.
+An election day ban on the use of all but authorized vehicles left the normally bustling streets of La Paz and neighboring El Alto deserted on Sunday, reflecting the somber mood.
+The government also imposed a dry law forbidding the sale of alcohol and reported arresting hundreds of violators.

 Right-wing contenders vow to restore US relations